About SMC ES

 Editor of SMC Spain

-Science journalist.
-With 15 years of experience in media and press offices.
-Graduate in Journalism.
-Master in Science Communication.
+Science journalist with 15 years of experience in media and press offices.
+Holds a Journalism degree and a Master’s in Science Communication.

 • Jesús Méndez